Characterizing photon number statistics using conjugate optical homodyne detection: Conjugate homodyne detection

-In this Section, we assume perfect homodyne detectors with unity efficiency.
-We will discuss the case of non-unity detection efficiency in Sec.III.

-\subsection{Conjugate homodyne detection}
+\section{Conjugate homodyne detection}

 The basic setup of a conjugate homodyne detection system is shown in Fig.1.
-An unknown quantum state $\vert\psi\rangle$ is split by a symmetric beam splitter ($\textrm{BS}_1$ in Fig.1).
-One output state of the beam splitter (output 3 in Fig.1 ) is measured by an optical homodyne detector with a local oscillator (LO) phase $\theta$; the other output state (output 4 in Fig.1) is measured by an optical homodyne detector with an LO phase $\theta+\pi/2$.
+The input quantum state $\vert\psi\rangle$ is split into two parts by a symmetric beam splitter ($\textrm{BS}_1$ in Fig.1).
+One output of the beam splitter (mode 3 in Fig.1) is measured by an optical homodyne detector with an LO phase $\theta$; the other output state (mode 4 in Fig.1) is measured by another optical homodyne detector with an LO phase $\theta+\pi/2$.
+The two LOs can be generated from a common laser using a beam splitter and a $\pi/2$ phase shifter.
 The common phase $\theta$ is defined using the phase of the input state as a reference.
 Provided that the input state has an unknown phase which may change from pulse to pulse, we have no control of $\theta$ (i.e. $\theta$ is a random variable with an unknown distribution).
-On the other hand, since the two LOs can be generated from the same laser, the $\pi/2$ phase difference between them can be well controlled.
+We remark that the setup shown in Fig.1 (plus the beam splitter and the $\pi/2$ phase shifter for generating two LOs from a single laser) can be conveniently implemented with a compact commercial $90^{0}$ optical hybrid \cite{Optoplex}.
+In this Section, we assume noiseless homodyne detectors with unity efficiency.
+We will discuss the case of non-unity detection efficiency in Sec.IV.

-Given the LOs are sufficiently strong, the outputs of the two homodyne detectors are quadrature components of mode 3 ($x_{3,\theta}$) and mode 4 ($x_{4,\theta+\pi/2}$).
-For simplicity, we use $x_3$ and $p_4$ to represent $x_{3,\theta}$ and $x_{4,\theta+\pi/2}$ in the rest of the paper.
+Given the LOs are sufficiently strong, the outputs of the two homodyne detectors are quadrature components of mode 3 ($X_{3,\theta}$) and mode 4 ($X_{4,\theta+\pi/2}$).
+For simplicity, we use $X_3$ and $X_4$ to represent $X_{3,\theta}$ and $X_{4,\theta+\pi/2}$ in the rest of the paper.